obonaventure/cnp3/book/transport/tcp.rst

 TCP's retransmission timeout
 ----------------------------

 In a go-back-n transport protocol such as TCP, the retransmission timeout must be correctly set in order to achieve good performance.
-If the retransmission timeout expires too early, then bandwith is wasted by retransmitting segments that have been already correctly received.
-If the retransmission timeout expires too late, then bandwidth is wasted because the sender is idle waiting for the expiration of its retransmission timeout.
+If the retransmission timeout expires too early, then bandwith is wasted by retransmitting segments that have already been correctly received; whereas if the retransmission timeout expires too late, then bandwidth is wasted because the sender is idle waiting for the expiration of its retransmission timeout.

-A good setting of the retransmission timeout clearly depends on an accurate estimation of the round-trip-time on each TCP connection.
+A good setting of the retransmission timeout clearly depends on an accurate estimation of the round-trip-time of each TCP connection.
 The round-trip-time differs between TCP connections, but may also change during the lifetime of a single connection.
 For example, the figure below shows the evolution of the round-trip-time  between two hosts during a period of 45 seconds.

 .. figure:: png/transport-fig-070-c.png
    :align: center